Larry Walker: 2002−2004 seasons

 A groin strain caused Walker to miss the first 68 games, or two and one-half months, of the 2004 season.
-His first three home runs of the season (video) came on June 25, 2004, versus the Cleveland Indians, including one off José Jiménez which won the game in the 10th inning for a 10−8 margin.
+His first three home runs of the season came on June 25, 2004, versus the Cleveland Indians, including one off José Jiménez which won the game in the 10th inning for a 10−8 margin.
 Walker totaled four hits and five RBI on the day, and it was his third career three-home run game.
-He reached 2,000 career hits on June 30, 2004, becoming the 234th player in major league history to do so (video).
+He reached 2,000 career hits on June 30, 2004, becoming the 234th player in major league history to do so.
 Having already achieved 400 doubles, 300 home runs, 1,000 runs scored, and 1,000 RBI, Walker became the 40th player to reach all five totals.
 The milestone hit was a double off Ben Sheets in the fourth inning versus the Milwaukee Brewers.
 Through that point, Walker was the Rockies' career leader in 12 categories.

 With the Rockies struggling to make the playoffs—which they had not accomplished since his first year in Colorado in 1995—Walker indicated a desire to be traded to a contender.
 The Texas Rangers agreed to send to the Rockies two of their prospects then-minor leaguer Ian Kinsler and prospect right-hander Erik Thompson in exchange for Walker in July, but he vetoed the trade.